uviclibraries/genai-notebooklm/7- k-12-educators.md

 5. Make sure all 3 articles are selected, then in the **start typing box**, type ```What are some similarities.```
 6. You can then type ```Make a T chart```
 7. You could also ask it to  ```Make a Venn diagram``` (It will share the sections of the Venn diagram and you can create the visual from there).
-8. Note that this tool can also be used for comprehension and for students to seek details for example we could ask ```What materials were used to construct each pig's house?```
+8. Note that this tool can also be used for comprehension and for students to seek details for example we could ask ```What materials were used to construct each pig's house?``` and it can also be used to create your own story and pull out key story elements, for instance ask NotebookLM to ```Create a plan for my own version of the 3 little pigs```
 9. Great work you have completed the K-12 Educators activity!
+There are many other questions to ask, feel free to continue to try out the tool and ask questions to get more specific answers.
+Also you can add another article or unselect one, as other options.

  [NEXT STEP: Earn a Workshop Badge](informal-credentials.html){: .btn .btn-blue }